ShangShungFoundation/1st_merigar_hackathon/index.md

   - in measure of capacity steps into developement process
   - collaborates in presentation of finall project
 - **Tester** - test project
-- **Collaborator** - carry away varius tasks necessary for the project
+- **Collaborator** - carry away varius non-programming tasks necessary for the project
 - **Mentor** - non-technical person, undersatnding well domain of the project

 There can be scenarios, of course, when same person can undertake various roles